mads-hartmann/links.mads-hartmann.com/README.md

 - package.json : the top-level package.json specifies the `workspaces`
 - ./packages/tsconfig.json : This specifies the TypeScript project references
-- ./packages/*/package.json : describes the individual packages (notice type: module, exports, and typesVersions)
+- ./packages/*/package.json : Describes the individual packages (notice type: module, exports, and typesVersions)
-- ./packages/*/tsconfig.json : The typescript config for the individual package
+- ./packages/*/tsconfig.json : The TypeScript config for the individual package
-- ./packages/*/tsconfig.ref.json : TODO: I'm not sure I actually need this.
+- ./packages/*/tsconfig.ref.json : TODO:**** I'm not sure I actually need this.

 This is based on [this guide](https://2ality.com/2021/07/simple-monorepos.html) and leave a reference to it here